Saturn Oil + Gas Inc. Announces Results of Annual General Meeting

-The biographies of Saturn's board members and more details about the Company are available on .
+The biographies of Saturns board members and more details about the Company are available on www.saturnoil.com.

 We seek safe Harbor.